 It helps teachers and trainers visualise the curriculum plan

 It helps staff reflect on the curriculum plan

 Most importantly, it aligns curriculum activities with the curriculum intent

 One of the core features of Stedfast is curriculum mapping.
 This can be conducted in both the assessment and curriculum planning modules.

 Teachers and trainers can map outcomes in the same or different assessment plans in the assessment plan module.
 Using the outcomes mapping report, they are able to see how one set of outcomes maps across all other assessment plans.

 Curriculum maps are created automatically in the curriculum plan module.
 This means no late nights or wasting valuable time drawing or planning curriculum maps as Stedast does this.
 When curriculum activities are added to the curriculum plan, teachers and trainers align them with the outcomes.
 This produces a curriculum map showing which outcomes have aligned with each activity.
 We have also added the ability to easily see the learning, practice and assessment activities by simply clicking on the L, P and A icons.

 Organisations should conduct a regular curriculum gap analysis.
 Curriculum gap analysis is the divergence between what needs to be taught and what is planned to be taught.
 It demonstrates where learning outcomes have not been or are only partially covered by learning activities.

 Curriculum mapping is an important feature of curriculum design.
-It provides greater programme coherence and increases the likelihood that learners will cover all of the intended learning outcomes.
+It provides greater programme coherence and increases learners' likelihood of covering all of the intended learning outcomes.
 It also drives greater communication amongst teaching and assessment staff.
-It encourages delivery staff to be more reflective about their programmes and the design them.
+It encourages delivery staff to be more reflective about their programmes and design them.
 Finally, it ensures that teaching and learning activities are aligned with the intended learning outcomes.